NZMSA/2016-Phase-2/README.md

 Microsoft Bot Framework is a comprehensive offering to build and deploy high quality bots for your users to enjoy in their favorite conversation experiences.

+## Training Material

+You can find the training material in the Training folder, categorised by Day and Topic.

+Lecture recordings were done and will be linked here once available from the University.

 ## Assessment

 Please refer to the [Assessment and FAQ](/Assessment and FAQ/) section for any questions.